secretstartups/handbook/blog/index.html.md

 Once agreed, the blog team will assign and communicate the expected publish date.

 ## Writing blog posts – best practices

+We review traffic to blog posts on a quarterly basis.
+You can view past analyses and takeaways in the [Editorial team handbook](/handbook/marketing/growth-marketing/content/editorial-team/#blog-traffic-analyses), but below are the key points for all team members to keep in mind.

-Based on an [analysis of the traffic to blog posts from Q4 2019](https://docs.google.com/spreadsheets/d/1UzxsrnVVBUYx2Jrznj6Y4iDhWA4x4GaN0NGn2L01SO0/edit?usp=drive_web&ouid=113436756933099280536), it's clear that technical/actionable/how-to content attracts the most blog readers and thus should be the focus of the majority of the content we create for the blog.
+It's clear that technical/actionable/how-to content attracts the most blog readers and thus should be the focus of the majority of the content we create for the blog.

 ### Think of our audience first